-For a while, I was so frustrated that I considered switching to dark towels.
+For a while, I was so frustrated that I considered switching to dark bath linens.
 I love the look of fluffy white bath linens, though, so I decided I needed to learn how to get makeup stains off of towels rather than replace mine.

 How To Get Makeup Stains Off Of Towels

 Of course, removing makeup properly will go a long way to preventing stains on towels.
-I’ve found that using a homemade makeup remover wipe or two before I wash my face does wonders for keeping those stains away.
-Still, sometimes I forget or do a poor job.
+I’ve found that using a homemade makeup remover wipe before I wash my face is the best way to keep stains away, but sometimes I forget or do a poor job.
 That’s when these steps help.